Parameterizing Conjugacy Classes of Unramified Tori via Bruhat-Tits Theory: Introduction

 \section{Introduction}

 Suppose $k$ is a nonarchimedean local field, $K$ is a maximally unramified extension of $k$, and $\bG$ is a connected reductive $k$-group.
-If $\bT$ is a maximal $k$-torus, then $\bT^K$, the maximal $K$-split torus in $\bT$, is defined over $k$ and $\bT$ is a maximal $K$-minisotropic $k$-torus in $C_\bG(\bT^K)$, the centralizer in $\bG$ of $\bT^K$.
-The group $C_\bG(\bT^K)$ is an unramified twisted Levi subgroup of $\bG$.
-Consequently, an approach to understanding the maximal tori in $\bG$, up to rational conjugacy, is to \begin{itemize} \item parameterize the unramified twisted Levi subgroups of $\bG$ and \item parameterize the $K$-minisotropic maximal $k$-tori in each of the unramified twisted Levi subgroups of $\bG$. \end{itemize} This paper takes up the former problem.
-The latter problem will be studied in future work.
+If $\bT$ is a maximal $k$-torus in $\bG$, then $\bT^K$\!, the maximal $K$-split torus in $\bT$, is defined over $k$ and $\bT$ is a maximal $K$-minisotropic $k$-torus in $\bL = C_\bG(\bT^K)$, the centralizer in $\bG$ of $\bT^K$.
+The group $\bL$ is an unramified twisted Levi subgroup of $\bG$; that is, $\bL$ is a $k$-group that occurs as the Levi component of a parabolic $K$-subgroup of $\bG$.
+Consequently, an approach to parameterizing the rational conjugacy classes of maximal tori in $\bG$ is to \begin{itemize} \item parameterize the rational conjugacy classes of unramified twisted Levi subgroups of $\bG$ and \item for each unramified twisted Levi subgroup $\bL$ of $\bG$ parameterize the $\bL(k)$-conjugacy classes of $K$-minisotropic maximal $k$-tori in $\bL$. \end{itemize} This paper takes up the former problem.
+The latter problem is studied in~\cite{debacker:totally}.
+Future work will take up the problem of parameterizing, via Bruhat-Tits theory, the rational classes of tame tori in a reductive $p$-adic group.

 A subgroup $\bL$ of $\bG$ is called an \emph{unramified twisted Levi subgroup in $\bG$} provided that $\bL$ is a $k$-group that occurs as a Levi factor for a parabolic $K$-subgroup of $\bG$.
 A $k$-torus $\bS$ is called an \emph{unramified torus in $\bG$} provided that $\bS$ is the $K$-split component of the center of an unramified twisted Levi subgroup in $\bG$.
 It follows that the problem of understanding the set of unramified twisted Levi subgroups up to rational conjugacy is equivalent to the problem of understanding the set of unramified tori up to rational conjugacy.
-A parameterization of the rational conjugacy classes of \emph{maximal} unramified tori via Bruhat-Tits theory was carried out in~\cite{debacker:unramified}, and this paper may be viewed as a generalization of the results found there.
+A parameterization of the rational conjugacy classes of \emph{maximal} unramified tori in $\bG$ via Bruhat-Tits theory was carried out in~\cite{debacker:unramified}, and this paper may be viewed as a generalization of the results found there.

 If one tries to generalize~\cite{debacker:unramified} by na\"ively replacing the role of ``maximal tori in groups over the residue field'' with ``twisted Levis in groups over the residue field,'' it will not work.
 One reason for this failure is that any reductive group over the residue field is quasi-split, but unramified twisted Levis do not need to be $k$-quasi-split.
 To make it work, one needs to introduce a bit more data, as we now discuss.